 But meth isn’t the only drug that can affect your appearance, any type of chronic drug use has the potential to prematurely age you, some drastically.
 Any stimulant that can suppress appetite can because you to become emaciated with daily use, making you appear gaunt and skeletal.
 Even non-stimulant class drugs, like heroin or oxycodone, can cause you not to eat to the point where you look starved.
 Anyone who’s ever been to a big city knows the tell-tale physical signs of someone experiencing full-blown substance use disorder, they’re impossible to hide.

-In plain language illegal drugs contain horrible toxins that your body must then work extra-hard to get rid of.
+In plain language illegal drugs contain horrible toxins that your body must then work extra hard to get rid of.

 If you or someone you love is dealing with addiction and chronic drug use they may experience issues with the following aspects of their appearance.

 Skin is our largest and most visible organ, it’s often the first thing people notice upon meeting each other.
-Even though chronic addiction doesn’t age us internally the stress is reflected through our complexion.
+Even though chronic addiction doesn’t age us internally the stress is reflected in our complexion.
 Smoking cigarettes damages the collagen and elastin in our skin, causing it to sag and fold.
-People use abuse stimulants can be awake for days at a time, which is highly stressful on the body, and causes someone to look exhausted, again promoting wrinkles and folds in the skin.
-There are a few drugs that are known to be particularly devastating on the appearance of skin, as they often cause users to pick wounds into their skin without even realizing it.
+People who use abuse stimulants can be awake for days at a time, which is highly stressful on the body, and causes someone to look exhausted, again promoting wrinkles and folds in the skin.
+There are a few drugs that are known to be particularly devastating on the appearance of the skin, as they often cause users to pick wounds into their skin without even realizing it.
 Chronic drug use also causes acne, sometimes because the effect of the high makes a person touch their face more, promoting bacteria and clogged pores.
 Or because the body is trying to rid itself of the toxins from the drug by sweating, and since one of the symptoms of addiction is decreased personal hygiene the sweat doesn’t get washed off.
-This also traps bacteria into the pores, causing breakouts.
+This also traps bacteria in the pores, causing breakouts.

 Other skin problems accompany substance use disorder as well, such as